-What information to place, or not place, on websites was challenging, but with the advent of social media sites like Myspace (2003), Flickr (2004), YouTube (2005), and Facebook and Twitter in (2006) the struggle became especially real as gospel workers began placing sensitive information online about their ministries.
+What information to place, or not place, on websites was challenging.
+But with the advent of social media sites like Myspace (2003), Flickr (2004), YouTube (2005), and Facebook and Twitter in (2006) the struggle became especially real as gospel workers began placing sensitive information online about their ministries.
 Then in 2010, with the advent of Go Fund Me, the ability to not only know where missionaries were working, but also how they raised their support became even easier to track as they connected multiple social media accounts like Facebook, Twitter, and Go Fund Me together.
 Now, a decade later, the need for INFOSEC with social media has become even more necessary and challenging.
 I hope this resource helps you in this endeavor!

-Be Careful with Your Email Updates!
+Case in Point: Be Careful With Your Email Updates!

 In 2008, a missionary couple who had served for more than a decade in a Muslim nation were arrested for the crime of sedition.
-The couple were tried, found guilty, and each served one year of hard labor for having the "intent to bring hatred or contempt against the president or the government."
+The couple were tried, found quilty, and each served one year of hard labor for the crime of "having the intent to bring hatred or contempt against the president or the government."
 Along with the prison sentence, the couple both received a fine of nearly \$9000 each and were required to pay before release from jail.